• Skip to primary navigation

 • The amount of water to be added will depend on the quantity of besan and the type and quantity of vegetables.
 It's best to add water slowly with constant whisking.
 The vegetables will also release some water.

-• It is super important to note that the Tawa/ pan must not be too hot otherwise, the batter doesn't spread well and sticks to the pan.
+• It is super important to note that the Tawa/ pan must not be too hot; otherwise, the batter will not spread well and stick to the pan.

 • If the Tawa is extremely hot, turn down the flame, cool it by sprinkling some water, waiting for it to evaporate, and then spreading the batter.
 Sometimes, I just wipe it with a wet paper towel.